 If you are lucky enough to have ever visited a Grater's ice cream shop, then you how delicious their ice cream is.
 Graeter's Ice Cream has the best texture that just makes it irresistible.

 Of all their flavors, the coconut chip is my favorite.
 It is hands down the best ice cream I’ve ever had.
 And trust me when I say that I've had my fair share of ice cream 🙂

-In the past, when I’ve wanted keto ice cream I’ve either purchased something or made a no churn ice cream.
-The options at my local stores aren’t great and leave me feeling bloated and icky and no churn ice cream is fine, but the texture isn’t quite the same as real ice cream.
+In the past, when I've wanted keto ice cream I've either purchased something or made no-churn ice cream.
+The options at my local stores aren't great and leave me feeling bloated and icky and no-churn ice cream is good, but the texture isn't quite the same as real ice cream.

 So with this dilemma in mind, I decided to purchase my first real ice cream maker and give making homemade churned keto ice cream a shot.
 The end result was absolutely fantastic and so satisfying.

 - Heavy Cream - This is super important as it is what gives this ice cream it's amazing texture.
 I have seen recipes that use full fat coconut milk instead but I haven't tested it myself so I can't speak to how that would work.

 - Cashew Milk - Any low carb milk substitute would work fine but I found the best texture when using cashew milk.